50+ Tasks you can Outsource to your VA

 Notation & Minute taking

-Moderating & Scheduling Video Conference Calls (Co-Hosting - making sure people are on mute, your recording, facilitating breakout rooms)
+Moderating & Scheduling Video Conference Calls (Co-Hosting! ensuring people are on mute, recording, facilitating breakout rooms)

 Converting, merging and splitting of PDF files